nemesisdb/nemesisdb/docs/docs/intro.md

 - Key-value data can be persisted to the filesystem
 - Key-value data can be restored from file at startup or with a command at any time

-NemesisDB is available as a 64-bit Debian package and Docker image for x86 (Intel/AMD) CPUs.
+NemesisDB is available as an x86 64-bit Debian package and Docker image.

 <br/>